equinor/APS-Facies/docs/APS user guide/APS toolbox/Probability logs/README.md

 Facies chosen to be modelled for zone 6: F1, F4, F5

+!!!
+Note

-**Note**: The name of modelled facies does not have to be a subset of the interpreted/observed facies.
+    The name of modelled facies does not have to be a subset of the interpreted/observed facies.

 In this example, modelled facies names are same as interpreted facies names.